top of page

 vecteezy_piece-of-white-paper-tear-isolated-on-white-background_22644585.png

-America celebrates its 250th birthday in 2026.
-We in Central Kentucky started the liberty party early with the inaugural seminar of
+America celebrates its 250th birthday this year.
+We in Central Kentucky started the liberty party early with a 2025 inaugural creative history workshop known as

 Revolutionary Girl Dreaming